echen333/cp-workshop/appendix/vscode.md

 ![](../img/vscode-code-runner-executor-map.png)

 Click "Edit in settings.json" which should bring up a `settings.json` file.
-Add your desired compiler flags to the `cpp` entry of `code-runner.executorMap` and save the file.
+You can add your desired compiler flags to the `cpp` entry of `code-runner.executorMap` and save the file.
+Don't worry about this now/ we will cover it later on.

 ### Option 2: Terminal

 The nice thing about VS Code is the [integrated terminal](https://code.visualstudio.com/docs/terminal/basics).
 Use `` Ctrl + ` `` to open the terminal.
 Now you can compile your program there.
 For example, if your program was named `main.cpp`, then you would compile it with `g++ main.cpp -o main`.
 Then after compiling, you can run it from the terminal with `./main` (or simply `main` on Windows).

+All in one command, you can write it as `g++ main.cpp -o main && ./main`.

 Typing the full command out every time can be tedious, so it is recommended that you set up a [build task](https://code.visualstudio.com/docs/languages/cpp) in VS Code.